GreptimeTeam/dashboard/docker/README.md

 docker compose -f docker/docker-compose.yml down
 ```

-## Build and Run
+## Build and Run (locally)

-This image uses official node image as build image and official nginx as base
+We do not recommend this at the moment because you might encounter network problems.
+The image uses official node image as build image and official nginx as base
 image.

 To build your own local docker image, run `docker build` from root of the repo:

 ```
 docker build -f docker/Dockerfile -t greptime/greptimedb-dashboard .